 Daily Words of God | "The Mystery of the Incarnation (1)" | Excerpt 166

 In the Age of Grace, John paved the way for Jesus.
 John could not do the work of God Himself but merely fulfilled the duty of man.
-Though John was the forerunner of the Lord, he was unable to represent God; he was only a man used by the Holy Spirit.
+Though John was the forerunner of the Lord, he was unable to represent God; he was only a man used by.
 After Jesus was baptized, the Holy Spirit descended upon Him like a dove.
 He then began His work, that is, He began to perform the ministry of Christ.
 That is why He assumed the identity of God, for it was from God that He came.
 No matter what His faith was like before this—it may have been weak at times, or strong at times—that all belonged to the normal human life He led before performing His ministry.
 After He was baptized (that is, anointed), the power and the glory of God were immediately with Him, and so He began to perform His ministry.
 He could work signs and wonders, perform miracles, and He had power and authority, for He was working directly on behalf of God Himself; He was doing the work of the Spirit in His stead and expressing the voice of the Spirit.
 Therefore, He was God Himself; this is indisputable.
 John was someone who was used by the Holy Spirit.
 He could not represent God, nor was it possible for him to represent God.
 If he had wished to do so, the Holy Spirit would not have allowed it, for he was unable to do the work that God Himself intended to accomplish.
 Perhaps there was much in him that was of man’s will, or something that was deviant; under no circumstances could he directly represent God.
 His mistakes and erroneousness represented only himself, but his work was representative of the Holy Spirit.
 Yet, you cannot say that all of him represented God.
 Could his deviation and erroneousness represent God as well?
 To be erroneous in representing man is normal, but if one is deviant in representing God, then would that not dishonor God?
 Would that not be blasphemy against the Holy Spirit?
 The Holy Spirit does not lightly allow man to stand in God’s place, even if he is exalted by others.
 If he is not God, he would be unable to stand fast in the end.
 The Holy Spirit does not allow man to represent God as man pleases!
 For instance, it was the Holy Spirit that bore witness to John and it was also the Holy Spirit that revealed him to be the one to pave the way for Jesus, but the work done upon him by the Holy Spirit was well measured.
 All that was asked of John was to be the way-paver for Jesus, to prepare the way for Him.
 That is to say, the Holy Spirit only upheld his work in paving the way and allowed him only to do such work—he was allowed to do no other work.
 John represented Elijah, and he represented a prophet who paved the way.
 The Holy Spirit upheld him in this; as long as his work was to pave the way, the Holy Spirit upheld him.
 However, if he had laid claim to being God Himself and said that he had come to finish the work of redemption, the Holy Spirit would have had to discipline him.
 No matter how great the work of John, and even though it was upheld by the Holy Spirit, his work was not without boundaries.
 Granted that the Holy Spirit did indeed uphold his work, the power given him at the time was limited to his paving the way.
 He could not, at all, do any other work, for he was only John who paved the way, and not Jesus.
 Therefore, the testimony of the Holy Spirit is key, but the work that the Holy Spirit permits man to do is even more crucial.
 Had not John received resounding witness at the time?
 Was his work not also great?
 But the work he did could not surpass that of Jesus, for he was no more than a man used by the Holy Spirit and could not directly represent God, and so the work he did was limited.
 After he finished the work of paving the way, the Holy Spirit no longer upheld his testimony, no new work followed him, and he departed as the work of God Himself began.

 There are some who are possessed by evil spirits and cry out vociferously, “I am God!”
 Yet, in the end, they are revealed, for they are wrong in what they represent.
 They represent Satan, and the Holy Spirit pays them no heed.
 However highly you exalt yourself or however strongly you cry out, you are still a created being and one that belongs to Satan.
 I never cry out, “I am God, I am the beloved Son of God!”
 But the work I do is God’s work.
 Need I shout?
 There is no need for exaltation.
 God does His own work Himself and does not need man to accord Him a status or give Him an honorific title: His work represents His identity and status.
 Prior to His baptism, was not Jesus God Himself?
 Was He not the incarnate flesh of God?
 Surely it cannot be said that it was only after receiving witness that He became the only Son of God?
 Long before He began His work, was there not already a man by the name of Jesus?
 You are unable to bring forth new paths or to represent the Spirit.
 You cannot express the work of the Spirit or the words that He speaks.
 You are unable to do the work of God Himself, and that of the Spirit you are unable to do.
 The wisdom, wonder, and unfathomability of God, and the entirety of the disposition by which God chastises man—all of these are beyond your capacity to express.
 It would therefore be useless to try to claim to be God; you would have only the name and none of the substance.
 God Himself has come, but no one recognizes Him, yet He continues on in His work and does so in representation of the Spirit.
 Whether you call Him man or God, the Lord or Christ, or call Her sister, it does not matter.
 But the work He does is that of the Spirit and represents the work of God Himself.
 He does not care about the name by which man calls Him.
 Can that name determine His work?
 Regardless of what you call Him, as far as God is concerned, He is the incarnate flesh of the Spirit of God; He represents the Spirit and is approved by the Spirit.
 If you are unable to make way for a new age, or to bring the old to an end, or to usher in a new age, or to do new work, then you cannot be called God!